juacas/moodle-local_appcrue/README.md

 # AppCRUE services #

-Implements services for extracting different types of information for an user identified by a token.
+Implements services for extracting different types of information for an user identified by a token or an APIkey.

-The token need to be validated and authenticated by an external identity provider (IdP).
+The token needs to be validated and authenticated by a configurable external identity provider (IdP).

 It was developed to enable Moodle to publish information for the AppCrue application.

 # Functionality #

 This local plugin provides the following services following the AppCRUE API: